 I hadn't smoked for 2.5 years when a friend offered me a cigarette at my first-ever speaking event, and I was REALLY nervous.

-Stupidly, I accepted, and by September I was smoking like a chimney again.
+Stupidly, I accepted, and a few months later I was smoking like a chimney again.

 So, to correct the faux pas, I got busy golfing, landscaping, swimming … anything but smoking.